schoeberl/chisel-lab/vending/README.md

 The vending machine sells one type of canned soft drink.
 The price of a can is set by the owner of the machine using 5 switches.
-Using unsigned binary representation this allow a price range from 0 kr. to 31 kr.
+Using unsigned binary representation this allows a price range from 0 kr. to 31 kr.
-The price is displayed on two seven-segment displays using hexadecimal representation.
+The price is displayed on two seven-segment displays in decimal representation.
+The other two seven-segment displays show the amount of money entered so far.

 The machine accepts two types of coins: 2 kroner and 5 kroner.
 The inputting of coins is emulated by two push-buttons called ```coin2```